Moodle-teamCSUSM/project-documentation/README.md

 > #### Android Mobile Development Team

 > In charge of all android development in Android Studio, or similar IDE.
-This team will pair with the iOS Development Team for design consistancy, database management and graphics implementation.
+This team will pair with the iOS Development Team for design consistency, database management and graphics implementation.
 Note that since we will be using REACT-Native, the language is portable enough to also work directly with the iOS Development Team.
 Each member must have suitable hardware for testing and running all created applications.

 > Member | Main Role
 > ------ | ---------